Mae-BC/Toll-Troll-Calculator/README.md

 ### MVP

-As a troll toll operator:
+As a non-registered troll toll operator:
 * I want to view a list of bridges in Auckland and their stats
 * I want to see an average estimate of how much toll can be collected per hour.